 Gir National Park is famous for its majestic Asiatic lions and it is the only place where you can find them in wild.

 Located in Gir Somnath district in the state of Gujarat, Gir forest is spread over an area of 1,412 sq km including the national park area of 258 sq km.
 The remaining area of 1,154 sq km is protected as a wildlife sanctuary.

 Gir forest was part of the private hunting ground for Nawab of Junagadh during the 19th century.
 Excessive hunting led to a sharp decline of the Asiatic lion population in Gir.
 And, this species was almost on the verge of extinction with 20 or lesser fewer lions left in the year 1913.

 This made Nawab of Junagadh impose a complete ban on lion hunting within the geographical boundaries of his province.
-Gir forest got the status of national park in the year 1965 primarily to conserve Asiatic lions.
+Gir forest got the status of a national park in the year 1965 primarily to conserve Asiatic lions.

 Flora And Fauna